Porsche Cayenne 958 (2010-…)

 958 looks smaller than 957 because of its more sleek design, but it really is 4.8 cm / 1.9" longer.
 The wheelbase was extended by 4 cm / 1.6".
 These numbers make the weight loss look even more impressive.

-The Cayenne V6 has the VW engine and the Diesel and Hybrid have Audi engines.
+None of the V6 engines isn't a Porsche engine.
+The Cayenne 3.6 has a VW engine, the supercharged 3-litre engines in the hybrid and in the non-hybrid Chinese market car are Audi S4 units, both diesels are also from Audi.
 Only Cayenne S, GTS and Turbo have Porsche engines.
 These V8 engines are built at the Porsche factory in Stuttgart and shipped to Leipzig.
 Cayenne bodies and interiors are assembled in VW factory in Slovakia.
 Then they are sent to Leipzig, where the powertrain is installed.
 And the “Made in Germany” label as well.

 Hybrid or S?